Melding Wildlife Surveys to Improve Conservation Inference: Methods

 \subsection{Aerial Distance Sampling Submodel}

-We developed a distance sampling model to describe the observational uncertainty associated with aerial surveys of LEPC.
-We let $v_{itl}$ represent the number of detections of group $l=1,\dots,L^{A}_{it}$ in sampling region $i=1,\dots,n^{A}$ during year $t=1,\dots,T^{A}$.
-Assuming all observers had equal skill in detecting LEPC groups and observers detected the groups independently, a model for $v_{itl}$ is
+We developed a distance sampling model to describe the observational uncertainty associated with aerial surveys of prairie-chickens.
+We let $v_{itl}$ represent the number of observers who detected group $l=1,\dots,L^{A}_{it}$ in sampling region $i=1,\dots,n^{A}$ during year $t=1,\dots,T^{A}$.
+Assuming all observers had equal skill in detecting prairie-chicken groups and observers detected the groups independently, a model for $v_{itl}$ is

-where $B_{itl}$ is the total number of observers for which group $l$ was visible and $\rho_{itl}$ is the homogeneous observer detection probability for group $l$.
+where $B_{itl}$ is the total number of observers for which group $l$ was visible and $\rho_{itl}$ is the observer detection probability for group $l$, assumed to be identical for all observers.
 The visibility of group $l$ to each observer depended on their distance from the transect, $d_{itl}$, and side of the transect, $\epsilon_{itl}$ ($\epsilon_{itl}=1$ indicates group on left side).
-Groups 7 meters left of the transect were visible to both the front and rear left-hand side observers; groups within 7 meters of the transect were only visible to the front left-hand side observer; and groups 7 meters right of the transects were only visible to the right-hand observer.
+Groups more than 7 meters left of the transect were visible to both the front and rear left-hand side observers; groups within 7 meters of the transect were only visible to the front left-hand side observer; and groups more than 7 meters right of the transects were only visible to the right-hand observer.
 Hence, $B_{itl}=2$ for $\epsilon_{itl}=1$ and $d_{itl}>7$, but $B_{itl}=1$ otherwise.
-Detected LEPC groups were announced only after they were out of view for all observers to ensure independent detections.
+Detected prairie-chicken groups were announced only after they were out of view for all observers to ensure independent detections.